ten-protocol/go-ten/docs/wallet-extension/wallet-extension.md

 ## Usage

-1. Compile the wallet extension binary by cloning the [Obscuro repository](https://github.com/obscuronet/go-obscuro) and running the following command from the root of the repository:
+1. The wallet extension can be downloaded from the [Obscuro release page](https://github.com/obscuronet/go-obscuro/releases) where the binary is built for the Linux, MacOS and Windows platforms.
+Download the binary for the latest release and rename to `wallet_extension`.
+Alternatively the binary can be compiled by cloning the [Obscuro repository](https://github.com/obscuronet/go-obscuro) and running the following command from the root of the repository:

    ```
    cd tools/walletextension/main && go build -o wallet_extension .
    ```

    This will build the wallet extension binary under `tools/walletextension/main/wallet_extension`.
+Note that the recommended approach is to download from the release page when running against Testnet.

-2. Open a command prompt and start the wallet extension by running the built `wallet_extension` binary.
+2. Open a command prompt and start the wallet extension by running the `wallet_extension` binary.
 The wallet extension supports the following flags:

    * `port` (default: `3000`): The local port on which to serve the wallet extension.